Cape independence: Accusations of racism

-In April 2022, the Cape Independence Advocacy Group (CIAG) was accused of racism for a pictograph which depicted the rest of South Africa as black and the Western Cape as shades of brown, black, and white.
+In April 2022, the CIAG was accused of racism for a pictograph which depicted the rest of South Africa as black and the Western Cape as shades of brown, black, and white.
 This was displayed alongside two other images with the imagery of the USSR and ANC over South Africa, with only the Western Cape showing the Ukrainian and Democratic Alliance colours under the heading "We're Just Different".